ibm-cloud-docs/cis/logpush.md

    - Splunk

 * Make sure to [enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
-* If your destination is not explicitly supported by CIS, it might still be accessible by Logpush using a Custom HTTP destination.
+* If your destination is not explicitly supported by CIS, it might still be accessible by Logpush with a Custom HTTP destination.
 This includes your own custom HTTP log servers.

-   To avoid errors, make sure that the destination can accept a gzipped file upload named `test.txt.gz`, containing the compressed content `{"content":"tests"}`.
+   To avoid errors, make sure that the destination can accept a gzipped file upload that is named `test.txt.gz`, containing the compressed content `{"content":"tests"}`.
    {: important}

 * For Splunk only: When you send logs to QRadar or Splunk, CIS checks the IP address and port for accessibility and validates the certificate of the HTTP Receiver.
 If all parameters are valid, the Logpush job is created and begins sending events to the HTTP Receiver log source (QRadar) or the HTTP Event Collector (Splunk).